billy-hc/ML-Dongsi-AQI/README.md

 ## Key Insights
 - Seasonal variation in PM2.5 levels with higher concentrations in colder months.
 - Correlation between PM2.5 levels and weather conditions like temperature and humidity.
-- Trends and patterns revealed through time series analysis.
+- Trends and patterns of PM2.5 revealed through time series analysis.

 ## How to Run the Dashboard